- Reflect on what it means to be a creative school-age staff member.

 “Creating is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun.” - Mary Lou Cook

 How do you nurture and sustain your creativity in your personal life?
 Are there rituals or activities you engage in that make you feel more connected to your creative self?
 Are there individuals who inspire you to be creative?
 What are some things that spark your creativity?

 How about your professional life?
 What elements of your work environment make you feel creative?
 Is it freedom to plan experiences and use materials?
-Is it supportive co-workers and supervisors?
-Is it guidance and constructive feedback from colleagues or supervisors?
+Is it supportive co-workers and administrators?
+Is it guidance and constructive feedback from colleagues or administrators?
 Is it sharing concerns and ideas and brainstorming solutions?
 Is it relationships with children and families?

 Educational psychology professor James Kaufman identified eight elements of the work environment that cultivate creativity.
 In the Explore section of this lesson you will have an opportunity to reflect on these elements as they relate to your personal experiences.